axocomm/lambda.codes/resources/pages/about/experience.md

 ### Relay Network (present)

 I am currently a full stack developer at Relay Network in Radnor, PA working primarily with Clojure.
+Here, I develop features for multiple backend services, work with huge amounts of data, diagnose and fix issues of all kinds, and more.

+The list of projects is already quite long, but recently I have been involved with an overhaul of the internal file processing system for customer data management and messaging, a few brand new APIs, and 2-token IVR for member onboarding.

+Backend services are all written in Clojure, frontends for portals and the actual Relay application use Backbone.js, Ruby is used for testing (RSpec) and automation/tasks (Rake), and we are moving to Ansible for service deployment.
+Infrastructure is all hosted in AWS.

 ### ProTech Internet Group (present)